TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/BackendModule/BackendModulesWithExtbase/RegisterToplevelModuleWithExtbase.rst

 This page describes how to register a toplevel menu with extbase.

-Toplevel modules like "Web" or "File" are registered with the same A
+Toplevel modules like "Web" or "File" are registered with the same API:

 :file:`ext_tables.php`: